gorda/istio.io/content/en/docs/ops/common-problems/injection/index.md

   - /docs/ops/troubleshooting/injection
 ---

-## The result of sidecar injection was not what I expected
+## The result of sidecar injection was not what I expected{#the-result-of-sidecar-injection-was-not-what-i-expected}

 This includes an injected sidecar when it wasn't expected and a lack of injected sidecar when it was.